 The “No” Backlash

 Your child yells, screams, or throws things after you set a limit.
 Setting a limit could be anything from saying “It’s time to clean up” to responding “No” to a request.
-If your daughter displays significant backlash and you agree to negotiate the terms of the limit you just set, then, unfortunately, her negative behavior worked.
+If your child displays significant backlash and you agree to negotiate the terms of the limit you just set, then, unfortunately, their negative behavior worked.
 Instead, be firm when establishing limits and provide your little one with two other choices that you feel comfortable with.
 For example, you may say “Mommy said no cookie.
 You can have an apple or crackers, you pick”.

 The Bottom Line…